joist-framework/joist/packages/di/README.md

 const URL_TOKEN = new StaticToken('app_url', () => '/default-url/');
 ```

-### Async values
+### Async Values

-Static tokens can also leverage promises for cases when you need to async create your service instances.
+Static tokens can also leverage promises for cases when you need to asynchronously create your service instances.

 ```ts
 // StaticToken<Promise<string>>